 Lucy Byatt Director

-Prior to coming to Hospitalfield she was Head of National Programmes at the Contemporary Art Society, London (2008-2012) and director of Spike Island, Bristol (2002-2008) where she raised the funds and delivered a highly successful capital development alongside organisational change.
+Prior to taking the post at Hospitalfield she was Head of National Programmes at the Contemporary Art Society, London (2008-2012) Director of Spike Island, Bristol (2002-2008) where she devised and delivered the £2.25m capital development and led the corresponding organisational change which included opening the new galleries to the public for the first time.

 email@example.com / 01241 656124